Hitting the sustainable mark at Van Marcke

 The leading Belgian specialist wholesaler distributes sustainable solutions for heating and water, wellness units, bathrooms and kitchen products, and is well-known for its expertise in heating, water and wide range of products.

-True to its company philosophy of caring for its customers and the environment, its new 90,000m² distribution centre, designed by AAVO Architects (One of the four leading Belgian architectural firms under B-Studio), is water and carbon neutral, resulting in a BREEAM rating of “very good”, while its office building received an “excellent” rating.
+True to its company philosophy of caring for its customers and the environment, its new 90,000m² distribution centre, designed by AAVO Architects, another BDNA member, is water and carbon neutral, resulting in a BREEAM rating of “very good”, while its office building received an “excellent” rating.

 Boydens Engineering has incorporated a range of eco-technologies in Van Marcke’s distribution centre, from heating and electricity to water management.

 A Borehole thermal energy storage system (BTES) captures most of the heating and cooling demands of the distribution centre, allowing passive cooling in summer and heat pumps that extract heat from the soil to reduce soil temperature, keeping the building warm in winter.

 BTES, combined with concrete core activation (CCA) properties of the floors separating the upper level workspaces from loading zones on lower levels also better regulate the climate indoors.

 Solar panels generating up to 2 MWp will power the distribution centre’s electricity supply, including its automated warehouses, indoor lighting, air handling units and heat pumps.

 A limited amount of green electrical current will be stored in fuel cells, marking Van Marcke’s first step towards storage of green electricity.